 Counseling Philosophy & Background:

 My mission has always been to help people to achieve or recover their mental and emotional health so they can have functional and happy lives.
 I want to people to thrive and not survive.
 There is plenty of pain in the world but we don’t have to suffer unnecessarily.
-Counseling helps to overcome addictions, better deal with mental disorders, unresolved grief issues, childhood or family traumas, and to develop healthy coping skills for facing daily life situations.
+Counseling helps to overcome addictions, better deal with mental disorders, unresolved grief issues, childhood or family traumas, have fulfilling jobs and relationships, and to develop healthy coping skills for facing daily life situations.

 At DC VA Counseling, we are committed to helping people heal from their inside out and grow in self-knowledge and self-acceptance.
 Therefore, we offer different types of therapy or modalities.
 Our approaches also offers an excellent opportunity for healthy, interested individuals to seek positive self-growth, self-improvement, change, and advancement in personal, educational, career, relationship, and life goals.